greiginsydney/Intervalometerator/docs/step1-setup-the-Pi.md

 ```
 This step could easily take half an hour or longer to complete, depending on how slow your Internet connection is.

+> If any step fails, the script will abort and on-screen info should reveal the component that failed.
+You can simply re-run the script at any time and it will simply skip over those steps where no changes are required.

+> If libgphoto throws errors, run `apt-cache search libgphoto2` & it should reveal the name of the "development" version, which you will need to edit back into the script before your repeat attempt at this step.

 31. If all goes well, you'll be presented with a prompt to reboot:
 ```txt
 Exited install_apps OK.